prince-nda/alu-shell/README.md

-This is my shell permission project
+This is my shell redirect  project